 Yes, a steam room helps remove excess water from your body and reduce water retention.

-- Steam rooms increase your body’s capacity to sweat out toxins.
+- Steam rooms increase your body’s capacity to sweat out toxins and experience better metabolism.

 - Sauna sessions, a healthy diet, and regular exercise may help obese people lose body weight.